Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Centralized control

-With a component-based approach, teams are able to create a flexible single source of truth for all of their content.
-Rather than duplicate content being stored in multiple locations, content teams know that they have all of the relevant information in a single space and can build pages or new content using these flexible models.
-Teams are no longer transferring data between multiple systems or copying and pasting from existing content pages.
+With highly structured content data, it’s easier to combine content data from different business systems and create a single source of truth.
+Rather than storing duplicate content in multiple locations, content teams know that they have all of the relevant information in a single space without having to copy-and-paste between multiple systems or from existing content pages.

 Content reuse